awesomeWM/awesome/docs/89-NEWS.md

 <center> <img src="../images/AUTOGEN_wibox_logo_logo_and_name.svg" /> </center>

 Awesome v4.2 is the second release of the 4.x API.
-It mostly fix the bugs reported over the last 3 months and add a couple widgets.
+It mostly fixes the bugs reported over the last 3 months and adds a couple widgets.
 Almost 150 issues have been resolved or decided to be obsolete.

 ## Noteworthy fixes

- * The annoying maximization regression from v4.1 have been fixed
+ * The annoying maximization regression from v4.1 has been fixed
  * Fixes broken drag&drop with some applications like FlowBlade
  * Changing the keyboard layout using `xmodmap` is now much faster
- * Fixes a regression that prevents Awesome to start with the wallpaper is invalid
+ * Fixes a regression that prevents Awesome to start when the wallpaper is invalid
  * The client history is now more reliable
  * Another instance where clients ended up in the wrong screen has been fixed
  * Awesome will no longer generate zombie processes when restarted